Rocksrock18/ChessEngine/README.md

 #### Pruning

 Chess is a complicated game, with an average of around 35 possible moves for a given position.
-At a depth of 6, the tree of possible game states would have a staggering **1,838,265,625** nodes.
-Looking through all of these nodes in a reasonable amount of time would be impossible.
+* At a depth of 6, the tree of possible game states would have a staggering **1,838,265,625** nodes.

 In order to greatly reduce the number of nodes we have to look through, we can determine which branches do not need to be searched, effectively *pruning* them from the tree.
 There are many different ways we can decide to skip a branch.

 ##### Alpha Beta Pruning